gwpy/gwpy/docs/timeseries/remote-access.rst

    >>> plot = data.plot()
    >>> plot.show()

-For more details on plotting a `TimeSeries`, see :ref:`timeseries-plot`.
+For more details on plotting a `TimeSeries`, see :ref:`gwpy-timeseries-plot`.

-.. _timeseries-remote-nds2:
+.. _gwpy-timeseries-remote-nds2:

 =============================
 Restricted full data archives